 It depends.
 I’ll say right off the bat, if you are strictly a speaker I don’t think it’s worth it.
-I’ve never booked a sole speaking gig off of either.
-(It’s usually been a combo speaking/comedy thing.)
 If you scroll through other speakers’ profiles on the sites, you’ll see most don’t make decent money off of their bookings.

 You Should Invest in the Sites IF:

 -You can also invest in professional photos.
 If not-wait.
 Spend the money on the photos first, THEN spend the $ on the sites.

 -You can invest in a website.
 You need additional social proof when you are trying to outbid others.

 -You are able and willing to respond NO LATER than 12 hours to each gig request.
 If you really want to book, you need to be able to respond as soon as possible.
 During peak season, it can be annoying because your phone is going off all the time with text alerts that you NEED TO RESPOND TO.
 (Yes, that can be exciting, BUT if you’re busy doing another gig or just life it can be a challenge keeping up.)